 - On top of that, a lack of sleep causes your body to create excessive amounts of ghrelin, a hormone that stimulates appetite.

-This sleep-deprivation combo—too little leptin and too much ghrelin—has been linked to a higher BMI.
+This sleep-deprivation combo (too little leptin and too much ghrelin) has been linked to higher BMIs.
 It doesn't help that when you’re exhausted from too little sleep, you may be less inclined to head out for your morning walk or afternoon yoga class.
 This can get you caught up in a frustrating and hard-to-break cycle of eating too much and moving too little.

 How to get your sleep schedule back on track

-Now that you know why a lack of sleep can throw out at your most well-conceived weight-loss efforts, here’s how to get the sleep you need.
+Now that you know why a lack of sleep can throw wrenches at even the most well-conceived weight loss efforts, here’s how to get the zzz’s you need.

 - Maintain a healthy sleep schedule.
 Getting under the covers at the same time each night signals to your brain that it’s time to go to sleep and causes your body to release the sleep hormone melatonin, which makes you feel drowsy and eases you off to dreamland.
 A healthy sleep schedule also requires getting up at the same time every morning, so set that alarm for the same time Monday through Sunday.

 - Turn off your tech.
-The blue light emitted by laptops, tablets, mobile phones, and TVs suppresses the release of melatonin.
+The blue light emitted by laptops, tablets, cell phones, and TVs suppresses the release of melatonin.
 Ideally, stop looking at bright screens two hours before heading to bed.

 - Avoid late-night snacks.
 A small study in the Journal of Clinical Sleep Medicine found that people who eat late at night tend to have poorer, more disrupted sleep than those who have their last bite earlier in the evening.

-- Track your activity.
-While it’s trickier to muster the enthusiasm to exercise when you’re exhausted from lack of sleep, it could be the very thing that helps you drift off to dreamland.
+- Track those FitPoints®.
+While it’s trickier to muster the enthusiasm to exercise when you’re dragging, it could be the very thing that helps you drift off to dreamland.
 A study published by Advances in Preventive Medicine found that those who exercised during the day were more likely to log quality sleep later that night than those who didn’t.